-Another 163 words (12 lines of text) covering the years 1571 and 1571 are included under the topic Early Sigala History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sigala research.Another 82 words (6 lines of text) covering the years 1571 and 1571 are included under the topic Early Sigala History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Franceso Sigalla who arrived in Philadelphia in 1846; and Jose Cigale who settled in Indiana in 1892.